Online Energy Minimization Under A Peak Age of Information Constraint: A Greedy Policy

-Although greedy policy $\pi^g$ appears obvious, the speed $s^g(t)$ \eqref{eq:speed} has been chosen carefully such that $(i)$ $\pi^g$ is feasible (since $s^g(t)\ge W/(d(t)-t)$, if $\pi^g$ begins to transmit a packet at time $t$, the packet will be delivered to the monitor before deadline $d(t)$), and $(ii)$ speed $s^g(t)$ cannot be arbitrarily large (in fact, $s^g(t)$ cannot be greater than $3W/D$), unless a particular event happens (defined in Proposition \ref{prop:large-X}) with regard to the packet generation time and for which we can lower bound the energy consumed by the optimal offline policy $\pi^\star$ (Lemma \ref{lemma:partitionAB} in Appendix \ref{appendix:lemma-partitionAB}). \begin{proposition} If $\pi^g$ begins to transmit a packet $j$ at time $t$, then the speed $s^g(t)>3W/D$ only if no packet was generated in interval $[t-2D/3,t)$. \end{proposition} \begin{IEEEproof} Consider time $t$, when $\pi^g$ begins to transmit a packet $j$ with speed $s^g(t)>3W/D$.
-To prove Proposition \ref{prop:large-X}, we need to show that no packet must have been generated in interval $[t-2W/D,t)$.
-For this, let at least one packet be generated in the interval $[t-2D/3,t)$.
-Then we must have one of the following two cases: \paragraph{There exists a packet $i\ne j$ generated in interval $[t-2D/3,t)$ that $\pi^g$ begins to transmit at time $r_i<t$} Recall that $\pi^g$ is a non-preemptive policy (Remark \ref{remark:non-preemptive}).
-Hence, $\pi^g$ must have delivered packet $i$ (to the monitor) until time $t$.
-Also, by hypothesis, $\pi^g$ begins to transmit packet $j$ at time $t$ with speed $s^g(t)>3W/D$.
-Thus, from \eqref{eq:speed}, it follows that $d(t)-t<D/3$.
-This implies that $d(t)<t+D/3$, which is possible only if no packet (including packet $i$) that was generated in interval $[t-2D/3,t)$ was delivered to the monitor until time $t$.
-This contradicts the fact that packet $i$ was generated in interval $[t-2D/3,t)$, and delivered until time $t$.
-Hence, there cannot be a packet generated in interval $[t-2D/3,t)$ that is transmitted by $\pi^g$ starting at time $r_i<t$.
+Although greedy policy $\pi^g$ appears obvious, the speed $s^g(t)$ \eqref{eq:speed} has been chosen carefully such that $(i)$ $\pi^g$ is feasible ($\pi^g$ never idles when there is a fresh packet to transmit, and since $s^g(t)\ge W/(d(t)-t)$, if $\pi^g$ begins to transmit a packet at time $t$, then the packet will be delivered to the monitor before deadline $d(t)$), and $(ii)$ speed $s^g(t)$ cannot be arbitrarily large (in fact, $s^g(t)$ cannot be greater than $3W/D$), unless a particular event happens (defined in Proposition \ref{prop:large-X}) with regard to the packet generation time and for which we can lower bound the energy consumed by an optimal offline policy $\pi^\star$ (Lemma \ref{lemma:partitionAB} in Appendix \ref{appendix:lemma-partitionAB}). \begin{proposition} If $\pi^g$ begins to transmit a packet $j$ at time $t$, then the speed $s^g(t)>3W/D$ only if no packet was generated in interval $[t-2D/3,t)$. \end{proposition} \begin{IEEEproof} See Appendix \ref{appendix:prop-large-X}. \end{IEEEproof} \begin{corollary} If $\pi^g$ transmits a packet $j$ with speed greater than $3W/D$, then it must have begun to transmit packet $j$ immediately after it was generated at time $t_j$, and completed the transmission at time $d(t_j)$. \end{corollary} \begin{IEEEproof} See Appendix \ref{appendix:proof-cor-large-speed-immediate-transmission}. \end{IEEEproof}